 A Celebration of Life will be held at in Wetaskiwin, Alberta on May 8, 2020.
 A Celebration of Life will be held at Shipwreck Bay on a date in the future.
 In Lieu of Flowers, donations can be made to Canadian Heart Foundation

-To plant a tree in memory of Joseph Donald Thompson, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Joseph Donald Thompson, please visit our floral store.

 Heart & Stroke Foundation of Alberta